ahmdabos/lumen-angularjs/api/README.md

 ## Authorization<a name="authorization"></a>
 Authorization comes in two layers.
 The first layer authorize against the access token, and the second one is for checking against ownership, and non-admin Vs admin users.

-By default, user can delete or update a post or a comment **only** if he is the owner.
+By default, user can delete or update a article or a comment **only** if he is the owner.
 Admins are authorized to view, create, update or delete anything.

 ### Access Tokens<a name="authorization"></a>
 The application implements [Resource owner credentials grant](https://github.com/lucadegasperi/oauth2-server-laravel/blob/master/docs/authorization-server/choosing-grant.md#resource-owner-credentials-grant-section-43), which essentially requires the client to submit 5 fields: ```username```, ```password```, ```client_id```, ```client_secret```, and ```grant_type```.